Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Experiments

 \subsection{Ablation Study}

 In this section, we conduct an ablation study to assess the effectiveness of each component in our method.
 We adopt the same settings in Section \ref{Pre-training} for pre-training the LLaMA 60M model.
-We design four variants of our method for the ablation study: (1) \textbf{Fira-w.o.-scaling:} our Fira without using the scaling factor to correct the gradient (i.e., setting $\phi_t(R_t)$ to a fixed value of 1).
+We design six variants of our method for the ablation study: (1) \textbf{Fira-w.o.-scaling:} our Fira without using the scaling factor to correct the gradient (i.e., setting $\phi_t(R_t)$ to a fixed value of 1).
 (2) \textbf{Fira-matrix:} our Fira using the scaling factor at the matrix level instead of at the column level.
 (3) \textbf{Fira-w.o.-limiter:} our Fira without using norm-growth limiter to avoid training loss spikes.
-(4) \textbf{Fira-gradient-clipping:} our Fira using gradient clipping to avoid loss spikes instead of our proposed norm-growth limiter.
+(4) \textbf{Fira-gradient-clipping:} our Fira using gradient clipping \citep{pascanu2013difficulty} to avoid loss spikes instead of our proposed norm-growth limiter.
+(5) \textbf{Fira-gradient-shrink:} our Fira using gradient shrink \citep{zeng2023glmb} instead of our proposed norm-growth limiter.
+(6) \textbf{Fira-tensor-wise-scaling:} our Fira using tensor-wise scaling \citep{dettmers2022bit} instead of our proposed norm-growth limiter.

 Table \ref{ablation_study} presents the results.
 It can be found that Fira outperforms Fira-w.o.-scaling, thereby demonstrating the effectiveness of our proposed norm-based scaling method for gradient correction.
 This also suggests that directly incorporating the raw gradient outside the subspace without correction will lead to sub-optimal results.
 Besides, Fira yields better performance than Fira-matrix, illustrating that a more fine-grained consideration of the scaling factor is beneficial.
-Furthermore, Fira demonstrates improved performance over Fira-w.o.-limiter and Fira-gradient-clipping, indicating the effectiveness of our proposed norm-growth limiter in addressing the issue of training loss spikes.
+Furthermore, Fira demonstrates improved performance over Fira-w.o.-limiter, Fira-gradient-clipping, Fira-gradient-shrink, and Fira-tensor-wise-scaling, indicating the effectiveness of our proposed norm-growth limiter in addressing the issue of training loss spikes.

-\subsection{Performance under varying ranks}
+\subsection{Performance under Varying Ranks}

 In this section, we illustrate the advantages of our Fira over Galore under a lower rank.
 We adjust various rank configurations within the set $\{4, 16,64,128\}$ and $d_{model} = 256$, and then assess the performance of pre-training the LLaMA 60M model on the C4 dataset as outlined in Section \ref{Pre-training}.
 The validation perplexity of Fira and GaLore after 10K steps across different ranks is depicted in Figure \ref{low-rank}.
 From Figure \ref{low-rank}, we can observe that Fira consistently surpasses GaLore across all rank configurations.
 Notably, even when the ranks are set very low (4 and 16), Fira still achieves performance comparable to full-rank training.
 In contrast, the performance of GaLore significantly declines in these cases.
 These results highlight the superiority of our proposed Fira at lower ranks and its effectiveness in reducing memory usage.